-There are many methods, suggestions and home remedies available to control deer in the garden.
-Some methods to keep deer from eating your plants are listed below.
 Preferred methods depend on your lifestyle, finances and personal preferences.
 If you have found a successful method and would like to share it, please let us know and we'd be glad to share it with our gardeners.

 Deer prefer to stay near the edge of woods and other areas that provide good cover.
 Many suburban gardens provide the much preferred wooded or sheltered areas surrounding a home with some very appealing plantings.
 Deer are quite comfortable coming out of the woods at twilight and the evening to feast on your plants.
 In theory, if you incorporate mostly plants that deer don't like, you should be able to discourage them from bothering your garden.
 (Of course, if hungry enough, deer will eat anything to stay alive.)
 Another problem with planting only deer resistant plants is that you may not enjoy some flowers or shrubs that you love.
 One way to handle this dilemma is to blend some deer resistant plants with plants that deer may eat and protect just those plants loved by you and the deer.